tkamran123/PacmanNN/README.txt

 it’s actually just moving Pac-man around the screen based on what it has already learned, but adding all of those experiences to the buffer.
 Then, I can take experiences from storage and replay them to the agent so that it can learn from them and take better actions in the future.

-As I start from the beggining the graphs of loss/iteration starts to converge after some time and then there's a point where the graphs converge and after a that certain point even if I train the model more and more it doesn't effect the graphs anymore.
+As I start the graphs, the loss/iteration slowly begin to converge after some time and then there's a point where the graphs converge and after a certain point even if I train the over and over it doesn't effect the graphs anymore.

-I tried the classical DQN architecture uses a single NN to predict directly the value of all possible actions.
+I tried the classical DQN architecture using a single NN to predict directly the value of all possible actions.

 DQN.py and pacmanDQN_Agents.py are the two main files that I added which does most of our NN work.